Charmian London: Marriage and writing career

 Charmian met Jack London in March 1900 during a luncheon at Young's restaurant with Netta Wiley Eames, who was working on an article for the Overland Monthly on Jack London.
 By this time, Charmian was now working for E. Mickle and Company, one of the largest shipping firms in San Francisco.
 She had an assistant who reported to her.
 Five years younger than Charmian, London found her literary knowledge impressive and admired her support for Socialism.
 They met on several occasions at Charmian's home in Berkeley to discuss literature including the works Tess of the d'Urbervilles, The Forest Lovers, and Flood-Tide.
 A month later London married Elizabeth "Bess" Maddern, with whom he had two children.

 During this time Charmian began her own writing career.
 She published non-fiction essays, including a plea for women to quit riding sidesaddle.
-She also became part of Jack's social circle of Bohemian artists and writers known as The Crowd and started attending their weekly gatherings at the London's home.
+She also became part of Jack's social circle of Bohemian artists and writers known as The Crowd and started attending their weekly gatherings at the Londons' home.
 According to Joseph Noel, it was at one of these gatherings in 1902 that Jack first kissed Charmian.
 During this time Jack also became enamored of Anna Strunsky, a Socialist who co-authored his epistolary novel The Kempton-Wace Letters.

-In the summer of 1903, London took his family to a resort in Glen Ellen, California, Wake Robin then owned by Netta Wiley Eames.
+In the summer of 1903, London took his family to a resort in Glen Ellen, California, Wake Robin, then owned by Netta Wiley Eames.
 Jack left his family to take a short sailing trip but was injured in a buggy ride.
 Bess Maddern asked Charmian, living nearby, to look in on him.
 The result was a long secret love affair that led to divorce.
 The new couple married in Chicago on November 19, 1905.
 Charmian supported the honeymoon including Jack lecturing on Socialism.
 A trip to Jamaica and a recently independent Cuba followed, during which she photographed the island landscape.